-Today, our flagship model, the Horizon Memory Craft 12000, is redefining the way sewists enjoy their hobby.
-This state of the art machine is equipped with Real-Time PC Connection with Horizon Link™ software.
-This connects the machine to a PC or laptop, allowing users to create and edit embroidery designs and stitch combinations on a PC or laptop with a mouse, anywhere, anytime.
+Today, our flagship model, the Horizon Memory Craft 15000, is redefining the way sewists enjoy their hobby.
+This revolutionary machine is the first-ever wireless-enabled sewing machine.
+Sewists can now send designs or monitor stitch outs on their sewing machine using their iPad or PC.
+Janome also offers two thoughtful and functional iPad apps for embroidery: AcuMonitor and AcuEdit.
+AcuMonitor allows users to monitor their embroidery stitch outs in real time, while AcuEdit offers the complete MC15000 embroidery editing suite for the ipad.
 This, in addition to a true 9mm stitch width, Variable Zigzag, the Linear Motion Embroidery System, and many more features make this the most powerful, yet effortless sewing, quilting and embroidery machine available.

 Our mission is to produce machines which inspire creativity and innovation, yet are simple to use.
 We know the most important thing about our products is not the machines themselves, but what you create with them.
 The better your tools, the more inventive, artistic and pleasurable your sewing experience.
 That’s why we design our machines for performance, but also for comfort, quality, and intuitive ease of operation.

 As a leader in the sewing industry, we keep striving to provide best-in-class products and services which enable sewists' creativity and innvovation.
 At Janome America, we create our products to inspire, not intimidate—because the most important function our machines perform is to set free your creativity.

 President and CEO, Janome America, Inc.

 ||Video: Inside Janome's Tokyo Facility

 Take a behind-the-scenes look at the dedicated engineers, designers, and technicians who create Janome's most advanced machines.